mvolkmann/blog/src/htmx.md

 - The `hx-request` HTTP header can be used to determine how to render a page when the browser is refreshed.
   This enables support for deep links.
-  This is useful when HTMX has replaced portions of a page.
+  This is useful when htmx has replaced portions of a page.

-- HTMX can work with JavaScript disabled by setting the `hx-boost="true"` attribute.
+- Htmx can work with JavaScript disabled by setting the `hx-boost="true"` attribute.
   Does this need to be on the `body` element?
 How does this work?

-- See unpoly.com which is a competitor to HTMX.
+- See unpoly.com which is a competitor to htmx.
   Supposedly it is better at progressive enhancement.

 - Learn about hx-boost.

 - See https://www.npmjs.com/package/@jop-software/hx-chart.

-- See HoTMiXer for starting new HTMX projects at https://www.npmjs.com/package/hotmixer
+- See HoTMiXer for starting new htmx projects at https://www.npmjs.com/package/hotmixer